danfuzz/lactoserv/README.md

 - - - - - - - - - -

-**Lactoserv is a standalone "batteries included" web application server, which can serve requests based on configured components (applications and services).
-It comes bundled with a set of built-in components covering many common use cases, making it possible to be used productively "out of the box" without any programming beyond defining a configuration file.
-And it includes a toolkit for defining new components.**
+**Lactoserv is a standalone "batteries included" web application server written in JavaScript using Node, and first published in 2023.
+It serves requests based on configured components (applications and services), a bunch of which are bundled with it in order to cover many common use cases.
+It also includes a toolkit for defining new components.
+Because of the rich set of bundled components, it can be used productively "out of the box" without any programming beyond defining a configuration file.**

-Lactoserv is also intended as a solid foundation for prototyping high-level OS system services.
+Lactoserv is also intended as a foundation for prototyping high-level operating system services. <i>Watch this space!</i>

 And, though not the main point of it, Lactoserv is a deployable experiment to see just how far one can go in terms of directly serving network traffic (specifically HTTP-ish protocols) in Node, with minimal intermediation.
 It is actively run in production on a small number of public-facing websites.

 ### Features